finik/AuzzlePuzzle/README.md

 ```
 python sim.py
 Total combinations: 10080, Solutions: 96, Max path to solution: 10
-Number of pathes of length 0: 96
+Number of paths of length 0: 96
-Number of pathes of length 1: 192
+Number of paths of length 1: 192
-Number of pathes of length 2: 288
+Number of paths of length 2: 288
-Number of pathes of length 3: 480
+Number of paths of length 3: 480
-Number of pathes of length 4: 768
+Number of paths of length 4: 768
-Number of pathes of length 5: 1824
+Number of paths of length 5: 1824
-Number of pathes of length 6: 2688
+Number of paths of length 6: 2688
-Number of pathes of length 7: 3264
+Number of paths of length 7: 3264
-Number of pathes of length 8: 192
+Number of paths of length 8: 192
-Number of pathes of length 9: 192
+Number of paths of length 9: 192
-Number of pathes of length 10: 96
+Number of paths of length 10: 96
 ```
 I am sure it can be done much more effecicently, but that was a quick and dirty exercise and proves my assumptions (the numbers match!).
 It also reveals the God's Number for Auzzle, the number is 10!
 10 moves is all it takes to get from the worst position to one of the 96 solved states.